Building mission-critical blockchain indexing for AI & Crypto

 RPC routing vs retry failures

-Most indexing systems handle a slow RPC endpoint by retrying the request.
-Under heavy load, this is a critical mistake.
-Constant retries add to the congested load, further choking the struggling node.
+Indexing systems today handle a slow RPC endpoint by retrying the request.
+Under heavy load, this becomes a systemic failure mode.
+Constant retries add to the congested load, which can further choke the struggling node.
 This is one reason many blockchain indexers struggle to maintain real-time synchronization across chains.

-Ormi implements a dynamic routing layer to solve this.
+Ormi implements this through an RPC proxy layer.
 Instead of retrying a failing path, our RPC Proxy monitors real-time performance and shifts traffic to healthy sources or different regions automatically.

 This creates a bounded failure environment.
 If one source goes down, the system moves on rather than attempting to revive an unhealthy node.